Director of the Center: Prof. Robert Kłosowicz

 Secretary of the Centre: Joanna Mormul, Ph.D.

-PhD in social sciences in the field of political science (doctoral studies at the Institute of Political Science and International Relations at the Jagiellonian University), graduate of international relations and Spanish philology at the Jagiellonian University, Secretary of the Polish Africanist Society, Secretary of the Central European African Studies Network, representative of the Jagiellonian University in the North-South Dialogue expert group – part of the university research network The Guild of European Research-Intensive Universities.
+PhD in social sciences in the field of political science (doctoral studies at the Institute of Political Science and International Relations at the Jagiellonian University), graduate of international relations and Spanish philology at the Jagiellonian University, Secretary of the Polish Africanist Society, representative of the Jagiellonian University in the North-South Dialogue expert group of The Guild of European Research-Intensive Universities and in the Africa Working Group of the UNA Europa network.

 Research interests: